sharkovsky/sharkovsky.github.io/_posts/2020-09-18-colab-io-bench.markdown

 ---
 layout: post
-title:  "Storing large datasets for training on Colab"
+title:  "Reading large datasets for training on Colab"
 date:   2020-09-18 16:13:00 +0200
 ---

 ## Large datasets on Colab

-This post analyzes three approaches to dealing with large datasets within the Goole Colab ecosystem.
-It is based on the scenario where one wishes to train a machine learning model on Colab with a medium to large size dataset (upwards of 1 GB).
-It provides two main contributions: in the first part we show how to implement each approach with code, while in the second part we analyze the related performance and costs.

-### The problem

 Google Colab provides a fantastic way for anyone to access a powerful GPU runtime on the cloud, especially tailored for exploring and training machine learning models.
 However, the issue still remains of making sure the training data that you need is available to your models within a reasonable latency.
 For small datasets, a common approach is to simply store your data on your local computer, and upload it to the Colab runtime everytime via the internet.
-This approach is not feasible when datasets become large: in my experience, it can take up to 6 hours to upload a <2 GB dataset to the Colab environment.
+This approach is not feasible when datasets become large: in our experience, it can take up to 6 hours to upload a <2 GB dataset to the Colab environment.

 We need a faster way to access our training data, possibly by storing it already on the cloud to exploit better bandwidth.
 We consider three approaches: